zbtolon/get-support/quick-case-response.md

 # Escalating support cases
 {: #escalation}

-If you have advanced or premium support, you can use the escalation process to surface critical issues or if you feel your support case isn’t being addressed properly.
-When a case is escalated, the {{site.data.keyword.Bluemix}} support team reviews the information in the support case and provides you with appropriate updates.
+{{site.data.keyword.Bluemix}} customers can use the escalation process to surface critical issues and to voice their concern if they feel their support ticket isn't being addressed appropriately.
+Once a case is escalated, the {{site.data.keyword.Bluemix_notm}} support team reviews the information in the support case and provides responds with appropriate updates.

  To escalate a case, complete the following steps: